EECA-NZ/eeud-dashboard/readme.md

 [Live Production Dashboard](https://eeca-nz.shinyapps.io/eeud_dashboard_quarto/)
 [Live Development Dashboard](https://eeca-nz.shinyapps.io/eeud_dashboard_quarto_dev/)

-Note: This readme is a work in progress, and will be fleshed out further.

 ## How to install and run the dashboard locally

 There are two things you will need to run the dashboard: Quarto and Python.
 This readme will assume the latter is already installed through Anaconda.